FrancoSpeziali/fullstack-extended/client/FRONTEND_TASKS.md

 - if login is successful, the JWT token returned from the server is stored in the localStorage
 - if login is successful, the user is redirected to another page

-## Task 6 - Creating a Navigation - Public
+## Further Tasks for consideration

+Use the following information to structure the rest of your application.
+Consider these components as building blocks.

+### Navigation

-Create a navigation component which will be visible to users who are NOT logged into the website
+1. Create a navigation component which will be visible to users who are NOT logged into the website

-> **Hint**: You could use `react-router-dom` or the styles components from [Material UI](https://material-ui.com/components/links/)

-## Task 7 - Creating a Navigation - Private

-Create a navigation component which will be visible to users who ARE logged into the website
+2. Create a navigation component which will be visible to users who ARE logged into the website

-> **Hint**: You could use `react-router-dom` or the styles components from [Material UI](https://material-ui.com/components/links/)

-## Task 8 - Navigation Viewing and Switching

 Update your application so that the correct navigation shows when the user is either logged in or not

-## Task 9 - Logout
+### Logout

+Create a component that removes the JWT token from localStorage, and causes the application to switch state from logged in to logged out

-## Task 10 - Viewing messages
+### Viewing messages

+1. Create a component which allows users to view all messages from the server, based on category
+2. Create a component which allows users to view an individual message from the server

-## Task 11 - Creating messages
+### Creating messages

+Create a component which allows a user to create a message

-## Task 12 - Deleting messages
+### Deleting messages

+Create a component which allows a user to delete a message